AI & Agents

 The most common mistake developers make when implementing concurrent file uploads is ignoring rate limits.
 While opening dozens of simultaneous connections might seem like the fast approach, it will inevitably trigger HTTP Too Many Requests errors.
 A strong implementation requires safely balancing high concurrency with enterprise API rate limiting.

 Rate limiting protects the API from abuse and ensures fair usage across all tenants.
-When an application exceeds the allowed request rate, the Fast.io API responds with a multiple status code and typically includes a Retry-After header.
-If your client ignores this header and continues blasting requests, the connection pool will stall, and the overall upload process will fail.
+When an application exceeds the allowed request rate, the Fastio API responds with HTTP 429 and error code 1671.
+Back off until the time in the x-ve-limit-expires header.
+If your client ignores that header and continues blasting requests, the connection pool will stall, and the overall upload process will fail.

 To solve this, developers must implement a combination of concurrency limits and exponential backoff.
 A concurrency limit restricts the maximum number of active upload streams.
 By defining a strict maximum concurrent thread count, the client will only start the next upload when an active stream completes.
 This creates a steady, manageable flow of data rather than a massive, uncoordinated spike.